openfaas/workshop/lab7.md

 ![](./screenshot/add_github_webhook.png)

-Now enter the URL you were given from Ngrok adding `/function/issue-bot` to the end, for example:
+Now enter the URL you were given from `ngrok` adding `/function/issue-bot` to the end, for example:

 ```
 http://fuh83fhfj.ngrok.io/function/issue-bot